Welcome to Digital Scholarship

 - Troubleshooting or remixing Python or R code for any of the above tasks.

-We also are home to Cornell University Library’s digital privacy consultations and workshops.
+We also host Cornell University Library’s digital privacy consultations and workshops.

 At the Digital CoLab we abide by an ethic that Miriam Posner defines as “people over projects.”
 We are here to support your projects, but more than anything else, we are interested in supporting you – your learning, your skills, your imagination, and your connections and your community.